 Adding some live plants to your space is another great, natural solution to enhance the quality of air in your HVAC system.
 There are heaps of beautiful plants that not only look good but absorb a variety of common airborne pollution.
 If you have furry friends, do realize that select plants are toxic.
 Do some research before choosing any plants and placing them in your house where your dog or cat can get to them.
 If that’s something you don’t want to worry about, add however many to a space as you desire!
 They’ll have to have sufficient sunlight and water, but if you’re the proud owners of a green thumb, plants are one of the most appealing ways you can lighten up your decor and air quality all at once.

 4. Routinely Check and Change Air Filters

 As you might already know, the air filters in your space play a huge part in maintaining the standard of air that is pushed around your home.
-Selecting the correct filter for your Cocoa house can help collect and get rid of debris and allergens from your home comfort system, keeping the quality of air excellent.
+Selecting the correct filter for your Melbourne house can help collect and get rid of debris and allergens from your home comfort system, keeping the quality of air excellent.
 But that’s only a segment of the battle.
 Normal maintenance, cleaning and changing of your filter can make sure you have cleaner, healthier air for years to come, while giving your HVAC system the chance to operate at peak efficiency.